ghislainfourny/jsoniq-tutorial/README.md

 # Static version

-A user-friendly display of the tutorial is located [here](https://nbviewer.jupyter.org/github/ghislainfourny/jsoniq-tutorial/blob/master/JSONiq-tutorial.ipynb), if you just want to take a look with no setup.
+A user-friendly display of the tutorial is located [here](https://nbviewer.jupyter.org/github/ghislainfourny/jsoniq-tutorial/blob/master/JSONiq-tutorial.ipynb), if you just want to take a look with no setup: just ignore the instructions and scroll your way down.

 # Interactive version